kali-mx/BlogContent/Dawn2_BOF.md

 ![bbbb](https://user-images.githubusercontent.com/76034874/181866355-54749141-e981-4f9a-ad50-ba9b632c9e7b.png)

+## 4) Sending the Cs
-## Testing "is there room for evil?
+Testing "is there room for evil?
 Our rev shell payload will be around 400 bytes.
-Can we write this much to the buffer?
+Can we write this much to the buffer without issue?
 We will send an additional byte-string of 400 Cs, representing our payload to confirm: